 Biocept uses a FDA-EUA approved real-time reverse transcription polymerase chain reaction (real time RT-PCR) assay.
 The test detects the presence of SARS-CoV2.

 Turnaround time for COVID-19 testing is generally 2-5 days from the receipt of the specimen at our laboratory.
 Most results can be ready within 48 hours, but may vary if we experience extraordinary demand or there are issues with the specimen.

 Written test results are provided to the ordering physician or authorized healthcare provider.
 Biocept may also deliver test results via our secure physician portal.
 All results will be reported to appropriate third parties as may be required by law (e.g., CDC, CMS, etc.).

 What type of specimens are required for testing?

-Biocept follows the FDA and CDC recommended swab-based SARS-CoV2 collection method using a nasopharyngeal collection (NP) to collect an upper respiratory specimen.
-Once the specimen is obtained it should be placed in a universal transport medium provided by your healthcare provider.
+Biocept follows the FDA and CDC recommended swab-based SARS-CoV2 collection method using a oropharyngeal collection (OP) to collect an upper respiratory specimen.
+Once the specimen is obtained it should be placed in a collection media provided by your healthcare provider.
 Click here to view the specimen collection instructions.

 How are the specimens shipped?

-The collected specimen must be stored at 2-8°C and shipped with frozen ice pack to reach our processing site within 72 hours of the specimen being obtained.
+The collected specimen must be stored at 4-25°C and shipped with a gel pack to reach our processing site within 72 hours of the specimen being obtained.
 If a delay in testing or shipping is expected, freeze specimen at -70 °C or below and ship overnight on dry ice.
 Upon request, Biocept will arrange for the specimen to be shipped to its facility.